 The Colorado Fire Service Training and Certification Advisory Board “has established the IFSTA training manuals, IFSTA Instructor lesson plans, and curriculum packages as the minimum curriculum leading to state certification.”
 This course meets NWCG instructor training requirements of the Field Manager’s Course Guide, PMS 901-1.

-Cost: $495 — includes tuition, IFSTA manual and study guide on cd-rom, 3 nights of lodging, and 10 meals (Thur. lunch thru Sun. lunch.)
 A reduced charge is offered to member agencies of the Upper Arkansas Valley Wildfire Council.

-Contact: Kent Maxwell, coordinator.
+Contact: Course coordinator.

 telephone: (719) 539-9329 fax: (719) 530-0316